Sebastian Rudy: Bayern Munich

-On 15 January 2017, Rudy was transferred to Bayern Munich on 1 July 2017 after his Hoffenheim contract expired.
+On 15 January 2017, it was announced that Rudy would join Bayern Munich on 1 July 2017 after his Hoffenheim contract expired.
 On 6 August 2017, Rudy made his debut in a 5–4 penalty-shootout victory over Borussia Dortmund in the 2017 DFL-Supercup.
 In his first Bundesliga match with the club, he provided an assist from the free-kick to his fellow Bayern newcomer and his former Hoffenheim teammate Niklas Süle in a 3–1 win over Bayer Leverkusen.
 Rudy scored his first goal for Bayern Munich in a 3–0 victory over Hannover in the Bundesliga.

 Schalke 04

 On 27 August 2018, Rudy joined Schalke 04 on a four-year deal, for an undisclosed fee.

-Return to 1899 Hoffenheim on loan
+Return to TSG Hoffenheim

 On 31 July 2019, Rudy returned to Hoffenheim on a season-long loan deal.
 On 5 October 2020, he was again loaned to Hoffenheim until the end of the 2020–21 season.